-Girlstart has expanded its programs over the years, and since 2012, member Lilac Bauer has served as the Austin Branch’s Girlstart liaison and volunteer coordinator.
+Girlstart has expanded its programs over the years, and since 2012, member Lilac Bauer has served seven years as the Austin Branch’s Girlstart liaison and volunteer coordinator.
+Nancy Andren took over for Lilac in 2019.
 Members who would like to help in preparations for Girlstart conferences and other events, and those who want to donate to the Girlstart nonprofit organization are encouraged to contact her for details.

 We also like to support Game Changers Annual Luncheon, a special celebration honoring women who have made a significant impact locally or nationally utilizing their STEM (science, technology, engineering and math) education, with all proceeds benefiting Girlstart.

 The Austin Branch became acquainted with Latinitas at the March 2012 Women’s History Month Branch meeting when Laura Donnelly, one of its co-founders, spoke about the organization.